grew-nlp/grew_doc/content/new_grs.md

 The syntax for accessing to some element `e` defined in package `P` is `P.e`.
 In case of nested packages, an identifier may look like `P1.P2.P3.e`.
+When a reference is made to an element `P1.P2.e`, the system tries to find inside the current package a sub-package `P1` which contains a sub-package `P2` which contains an element `e`.
+If no such element is found, the same thing is searched recursively, first in the mother package of the current one, up to the root package.

 Note that it is not allowed to have a domain declaration inside a package.